A minimal wake-vortex model explains formation flight of flapping birds: Discussion

 Despite its simplicity, the model reproduces the canonical V-formation geometry of migratory birds, aligning quantitatively with experimental live-bird observations \cite{portugal2014upwash}.
 The optimality of this formation is explained via direct interrogation of the global structure of the wake-induced forces on a bird which interacts with its leader's wake.
 In doing so, the model yields physically interpretable mechanisms for wake exploitation.
 It supports the hypothesis of wingtip path coherence \cite{portugal2014upwash,willis2007computational}, whereby the follower synchronizes both position and phase with the leader's wake structures, and it provides a force-field view showing that regions favorable for thrust and lift do not necessarily coincide.
 Optimal positioning therefore emerges as a multi-objective compromise in a six-dimensional state space, rather than a simple rule of ``sitting in upwash'' as is generally noted in existing studies of formation flight \cite{voelkl2015matching,hummel1983aerodynamic,hainsworth1988induced,portugal2014upwash,friman2024pays}.

 The framework also enables a force- and power-resolved interpretation of energetic savings that is currently inaccessible experimentally.
 While empirical studies can infer total energy reduction through physiological or kinematic proxies such as heart rate \cite{weimerskirch2001energy}, they cannot reliably partition savings between induced and profile power.
 Here, the predicted reduction in total power of 11\% is consistent with reported formation flight benefits of 10-15\% \cite{hainsworth1988induced,cutts1994energy,voelkl2015matching}, but the mechanism is clarified: the follower experiences reductions in both induced and profile power, with profile power reduction playing the dominant role (17\% reduction) rather than induced power (8\% reduction).
-Thus, while most prior interpretations implicitly frame the benefit as an induced-power (lift-support) effect via upwash \cite{portugal2014upwash,voelkl2015matching}, our result that profile power reduction is comparable to or larger than induced power reduction challenges this default narrative and reframes formation flight as a drag/work-of-flapping mitigation problem rather than purely a weight-support problem.

-Crucially, the model links this aerodynamic assistance to specific kinematic adjustments.
-The energetic savings are realized primarily through reduced flapping amplitude and, secondarily, reduced upstroke flexion ratio, providing a concrete realization of how ``upwash exploitation'' translates into altered force production at the wing.
-This connection between wake aerodynamics, force balance, and stroke-level kinematics addresses a gap left by prior studies, which typically identify the flow mechanism but not its mechanical implementation by the bird.